chrisgargiulo/cms-backup-summer2019/_posts/2019-02-12-iterative-design.md

 <!-- /wp:more -->

 <!-- wp:paragraph -->
-<p>Before we can get to there, let's back up briefly and place this in the larger context of an iterative web design and development workflow that embraces adaptive planning, evolutionary development, and continuous improvement.
+<p>Before we skip to high fidelity UI mockups, let's back up briefly and place this in the larger context of a comprehensive iterative web design and development workflow that embraces adaptive planning, evolutionary development, and continuous improvement.
 Designed for speed, efficiency, and effectiveness, an iterative design process encourages rapid and flexible responses to change throughout the creative design process with continuous evaluation and improvement.</p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->